CentroEPiaggio/URDF2OptControl/README.md

-# ROS-Gazebo-plugin-qbmove
+# URDF2OptControl
-e URDF2OptControl, a framework for robot optimal control with a very simple Python API.
+URDF2OptControl is a framework for robot optimal control with a very simple Python API.
 Based on symbolical differentiation and multiple-shooting, the tool returns a control sequence that minimizes a custom cost function, according to the equations of motion.
 These are automatically and effortlessly loaded from a URDF file, together with a proper modelization of the dynamics of Serial Elastic Actuators (SEAs), if requested.

 ## Crosslink for download